duelyst-tcg/duelyst-tcg.github.io/docs/rulebook.md

 Battle Pet is a tribe of minions that cannot be directly controlled

-1. If there are enemies within immediate attacking range, a Battle Pet will attack the closest one without moving.
+If there are enemies within immediate attacking range, a Battle Pet will attack the closest one without moving.
 If there are multiple such enemies, it will attack one at random.
 Enemies on the same row or column as the Battle Pet are prioritized over enemies diagonal to it.

-2. If there are no enemies within attacking range even after moving, a Battle Pet will move towards the closest enemy.
+If there are no enemies within attacking range even after moving, a Battle Pet will move towards the closest enemy.
 If there are multiple enemies that share the closest distance, it will move towards one at random.

-3. If there are enemies within attacking range but only after moving, a Battle Pet will move towards the enemy that requires the least number of tiles to reach for the attack.
+If there are enemies within attacking range but only after moving, a Battle Pet will move towards the enemy that requires the least number of tiles to reach for the attack.
 If there are multiple such enemies, it will choose one at random.
 Then as above, it attacks the closest enemy, prioritizing enemies on the same row or column.
 Note that this is different from moving towards the closest enemy; two enemies may have different distances but require the same number of tiles to reach.

-4. A Battle Pet will always take the shortest path towards its target.
+A Battle Pet will always take the shortest path towards its target.
 If there are multiple shortest paths, it will choose one at random.

-5. A Battle Pet with Ranged moves the same way as if it did not have Ranged (if it moves at all), and attacks the closest enemy.
-This makes its ranged effect not very useful as it does not keep its distance.
+A Battle Pet with Ranged moves the same way as if it did not have Ranged (if it moves at all), and attacks the closest enemy.

-6. A Battle Pet with Flying behaves as above, except there is almost never a case where there are no enemies within attacking range.
+A Battle Pet with Flying behaves as above, except there is almost never a case where there are no enemies within attacking range.

-7. If a player controls multiple Battle Pets when their turn begins, they act in the order they entered the battlefield.
+If a player controls multiple Battle Pets when their turn begins, they act in the order they entered the battlefield.
 If a Battle Pet hatches from an Egg or comes into play from a Transform, it is considered to have entered the battlefield after Battle Pets that were already there.
 Nature's Confluence places Battle Pets onto the battlefield from left to right, bottom to top.

 ### Dervish